-- 3. The minimum root ball diameter for shrubs (36" high and larger) shall be 1/3 their height.
+- 2. The minimum root ball diameter for trees shall be 1/3 the tree height when tree size is specified by height, i.e.; 8ft. high tree will have a minimum root ball diameter of 32". - 3.
+The minimum root ball diameter for shrubs (36" high and larger) shall be 1/3 their height.
 Shrubs less than 36" high shall have a minimum root ball size equal to their spread. - 4.
-Root ball depths: - Root balls with diameters less than 48" shall have a depth of not less than 75% of their diameter. - b.
+Root ball depths: - a.
+Root balls with diameters less than 48" shall have a depth of not less than 75% of their diameter. - b.
 Root balls with diameters 48" to 60" shall have a depth of not less than 66-2/3% of their diameter. - Root balls with diameters over 60" will have the depth scaled down proportionately - C. Deliver trees and shrubs after preparations for planting have been completed and plant immediately.
 If planting is delayed more than 6 hours after delivery, then store plant material in shade.
 Protect from weather and mechanical damage and keep roots moist.
 Provide cover if necessary. - D. Reject plants when ball of earth surrounding roots has been cracked or broken during delivery or planting process. - E. Reject plants when burlap, staves, and ropes required in connection with transporting have been displaced prior to acceptance.